 If you have a gym membership, you know how crowded the gym can get after the holidays.
 Not surprisingly, “staying fit,” is one of the top 10 New Year’s resolutions, according to a 2014 survey.

 Lacking motivation?
-You don’t have to be on treadmill to workout.
+You don’t have to be on a treadmill to work out.
 Simple household chores like washing the car, gardening or vacuuming can count as moderate exercise.

 If your resolution was to be healthier, eat well.